leechanwoo-kor/coursera/deep-learning-specialization/course-3-structuring-machine-learning-projects/Week 1 Case Study - Bird Recognition in the City of Peacetopia.md

 ### 6. One member of the City Council knows a little about machine learning and thinks you should add the 1,000,000 citizens’ data images proportionately to the train/dev/test sets.
 You object because:

 - [ ] The 1,000,000 citizens' data images do not have a consistent x-->y mapping as the rest of the data.
+- [ ] A bigger test set will slow down the speed of iterating because of the computational expense of evaluating models on the test set.
 - [ ] The additional data would significantly slow down training time.
 - [ ] The training set will ent be as accurate because of the different distributions.
 - [x] **If we add the images to the test set then it won't reflect the distribution of data expected in production.**
+- [x] **This would cause the dev and test set distributions to become different.
+This is a bad idea because you're not aiming where you wnat to hit.**
+- [x] **The test set no longer reflects the distribution of data(security cameras) you most care about.**

 > 📌 Using the data in the training set could be beneficial, but you wouldn't want to include such images in your test set as they are not from the expected distribution of data you'll see in production.